hlmurph/rock_paper_scissors/README.md

 # rock_paper_scissors
 Javascript project for The Odin Project

+This is a console based game of rock, paper, scissors.
+Open chrome devtools (F12), then navigate to the console tab.
+When you refresh the page, there will be a prompt for player input.
+Type rock, paper, or scissors (case insensitive) and the console will show the round results, and who won the game after five rounds.

+Below is the pseudocode written for this project.
+It may not perfectly reflect the final code, as I did not come back and change it when making changes to the final code, as I thought I might like to see how my pseudocode differed from what acutallly ended up working.

 Pseudocode:

+Create a function to play a game
+    Store number of rounds in a variable
+    Run a loop equal to the number of rounds variable Call play round function

     Declare scores

-Create a function to play a round, taking human and computer choices as arguments
-    Make human choice case insensitive
+    Create a function to play a round, taking human and computer choices as arguments Make human choice case insensitive
         Determine winner
             For human rock
                 If computer is rock tie
                 If computer is paper lose
                 If computer is scissors win
             For human paper
                 If computer is rock win
                 If computer is paper tie
                 If computer is scissors lose
             For human scissors
                 If computer is rock lose
                 If computer is paper win
                 If computer is scissors tie
         Print round result
         Increment score

 Create a function to get the computer's move